 - Ask within 60 calendar days of the decision you are appealing.
 If you miss the deadline for a good reason, you may still appeal. - You, your doctor or other prescriber, or your representative can request the Level 2 Appeal. - Read this section to make sure you qualify for a fast decision!
-Read it also to find information about decision deadlines.

-- You have a right to give the IRE other information to support your appeal. - The IRE is an independent organization that is hired by Medicare.
+Read it also to find information about decision deadlines. - The IRE is an independent organization that is hired by Medicare.
 It is not connected with this plan and it is not a government agency. - Reviewers at the IRE will take a careful look at all of the information related to your appeal.
 The organization will send you a letter explaining its decision.